 Welcome to the Westchester County 4-H Incubation and Embryology Project.
-In previous years, we hatched chicks in classrooms all over our county, in the Bronx, Brooklyn and Manhattan, too.
+In previous years, we hatched chicks in classrooms all over our county, and in the Bronx, Brooklyn and Manhattan, too.

 4-H INCUBATION AND EMBRYOLOGY CLASSROOM PROJECT AT CORNELL

-Cornell University Cooperative Extension will be offering the opportunity to hatch chicken or duck eggs in the classroom as one of our 4-H STEM projects.
+Cornell University Cooperative Extension offered the opportunity to hatch chicken or duck eggs in the classroom as one of our 4-H STEM projects.
 The 4-H Incubation and Embryology Project is an observational science project that offers classroom teachers the opportunity to satisfy STEM goals, encourage observations, develop critical thinking, and use Language Arts skills to create newsletters.
 “Learning to learn” is basic to this project.

 This program is designed to provide youth with life cycle knowledge about the chicken's egg, its sequence of embryonic development and the incredible nature of birds.

 While the program is on hold for the time being, check out the resources below to learn more, and gear up for when I&E is back to its full operating status:

 Daily care and handling of a dependent chick is presented as an important part of this project.
 Requirements for growth and health of the chick include providing warmth and cleanliness.
 Students can make comparisons with their own requirements for growth, health and safety.
 A habitat in a box!"

 Egg Camera from University of Nebraska: Watch them hatch, good candling videos, photos of non-viable eggs at different days during incubation, photos of hatchlings and adults.